Current EAS (201) Facts

 Why the constructed responses matter

-The three constructed-response items are not extra decorations.
-The official framework assigns constructed response to the first three competencies: Diverse Student Populations, English Language Learners, and Students with Disabilities and Other Special Learning Needs.
-Each of those competencies gets selected-response coverage plus one written task.
+The three written items are not decoration; they carry roughly 30% of the total score.
+The official framework attaches one constructed response to each of the first three competencies: Diverse Student Populations, English Language Learners, and Students with Disabilities and Other Special Learning Needs.
+Each of those three competencies gets selected-response coverage plus one written task.

-CSTs are Content Specialty Tests, and their details vary.
-Some have different item counts, different constructed-response expectations, different fees, different time limits, and different score-report schedules.
-The NYSTCE test list and individual CST pages are the authoritative places to check.
+CSTs are Content Specialty Tests, and their details vary: different item counts, different constructed-response expectations, different fees, different time limits, and different score-report schedules.
+The NYSTCE test list and each individual CST page are authoritative.
+Never plan a CST using EAS timing.

-Do not plan a CST by using EAS timing.
-Instead, make a one-page test card for each required assessment.
-Include the test code, appointment time, number of selected-response items, constructed-response tasks, fee, passing score, framework link, and score report date.
-If you are taking EAS and a CST in the same month, keep the cards separate so you do not mix rules.
+Common trap: assuming the CST has 40 items and 135 minutes like EAS.
+Many Multi-Subject CSTs are delivered in parts, each with its own appointment and fee.
+Make a one-page test card per assessment: test code, appointment length, selected-response count, constructed-response tasks, fee, passing score, framework link, and score-report date.
+If you take EAS and a CST in the same month, keep the cards separate so the rules do not bleed together.

 Test Your Knowledge

-Which EAS logistics set matches the current NYSTCE EAS (201) test page?
+Which logistics set matches the current NYSTCE EAS (201) test page?

 A